Mohamedzh/Chat-App-backend/README.md

 * user verification through jwt and middleware

 ## Setup
-To run this project, install it locally using npm:
+To run this project:
+- Install it locally using npm:
 ```
 npm install
 npm run dev
 ```
+- Fill the database credentials in the .env file to connect it to a postgresql database